Medical Assistant Training Schools

 - Dental offices

-- Specialty hospitals (with the exception of psychiatric and substance abuse hospitals)
+- Specialty hospitals (except psychiatric and substance abuse hospitals)

-National projections from the Bureau of Labor Statistics show that the employment of medical assistants is expected to increase by 23 percent over the 10-year period between 2018 and 2028.
-That makes medical assisting one of the fastest-growing vocations, since the average growth rate for all occupations is just five percent.
+National projections from the Bureau of Labor Statistics show that the employment of medical assistants is expected to increase by 16 percent over the ten years from 2021 to 2031.* That makes medical assisting one of the fastest-growing vocations—the average growth rate for all occupations is just five percent.

 Some of the factors that are influencing the growth of the occupation include: